apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

         PACKET_TOS (32)
         TCP_NOTSENT_LOWAT (64)

-   Note: TCP_FASTOPEN and TCP_NOTSENT_LOWAT socket options not valid when mptcp is enabled
+   Note: If MPTCP is enabled, TCP_NODELAY is only supported on Linux kernels 5.17+.
+TCP_FASTOPEN and TCP_NOTSENT_LOWAT socket options are currently not supported.
 .. note::

    This is a bitmask and you need to decide what bits to set.
 Therefore,